 When the Network User has to submit a collateral according to Articles 14.1.1 and 14.1.2, the Network User can choose to submit such collateral in one of the following forms (or a combination of such forms):

 A cash deposit on a bank account of the TSO.
-Such deposit in cash shall accrue a monthly interest at the average three (3) Month EURIBOR rate (set by reference to Reuters) for that Month minus ten (10) base points.
-The interest will be exclusively for the benefit of the Network User;
+Such deposit in cash shall accrue a daily interest that will be calculated as from the first day of the deposit in accordance with €STER (unfloored) less fifty (50) basis points.
+Said interests will be capitalized on a yearly basis and will be paid to the Network User on the day the funds are returned.

 Or

 an unconditional and irrevocable Bank Guarantee issued by a bank approved by the Financial Services & Markets Authority (or by an equivalent body in one of the Members States of the European Union) and which has a credit rating as specified in Article 14.1.1(ii).
 The Network User must demonstrate annually at the latest each 1st of January that the financial institution, or the equivalent body, still meets the requirements stipulated in this Article, has extended the Bank Guarantee’s term and has amended the amount in accordance with Article 14.2.2.
 The Bank Guarantee has always to be valid until at least three (3) months in the future.